pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

   * A file called `delete-user.md`.
 This presents a tool which allows to delete Pryv.io users.
   * A file called `ensure-permissions`.
 This script ensures that the correct permissions are set for data and log directories.
+  * The files `run-config-leader` and `config-leader.yml`.
+This is the script and docker-compose file that is used to launch the leader configuration service.
+  * The files `run-config-follower` and `config-follower.yml`.
+This is the script and docker-compose file that is used to launch the leader configuration service.
   * A file called `run-pryv`.
 This is your startup script.
-  * A file called `pryv.yml`.
-This is the docker-compose script that is used to launch the service.
   * A directory called `pryv`.
 This contains configuration and data directories that will be mapped as volumes in the various docker containers.